Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 Storage, including mass storage media

-By the end of 2006 the EAPO patent-information depository contained 43 local DBs, incorporated into 25 clusters.
+By the end of 2007 the EAPO patent-information depository contained 44 local DBs, incorporated into 25 clusters.
 Each cluster contains DB of one country (patent organization) or disc series.
-The total volume of loaded and kept in the DB information is over 2.05 TB.
-The peculiar feature of the Eurasian patent-information space is availability of a unified access to all DBs via a sole searching interface of the EAPATIS System.
+The total volume of loaded and kept in the DB information is over 2.5 TB.
+The peculiar feature of the Eurasian patent-information space is availability of a unified access to all DBs via a unique searching interface of EAPATIS System.

 Documentation from other offices maintained and/or considered part of the available search file

 Much attention was paid to formation and loading of local DBs of national patent documentation of EAPO Member-States and their improvement.
-DBs of national patent documentation of Russia, Belarus, Kazakhstan, Moldova and Armenia (in three languages), Kyrgyzstan, Tajikistan were updated and replenished.
-New local DBs were developed: DB of national patent documentation of Ukraine, DB of national patent documentation of Uzbekistan, DB of CIS in English and Australia (applications).
 The available information is loaded into these DBs and the access is open via the EAPATIS system.
 Much was done for broadening access to external DB of patent and non-patent documentation in the Internet based on virtual access and means of metasearch.

 V. Activities in the field of computerized and other mechanized search systems